kyren/webrtc-unreliable/README.md

 browser you connect with, but in my testing currently it is slightly smaller than 1200 bytes.

+This crate is (mostly) async runtime agnostic, it is usable from a rust program using tokio, async-std, smol, some other runtime, or no runtime at all.
+This crate does not spawn background async tasks at all so it truly does not rely on an executor, but it does require an async reactor to deliver wake events for its UDP socket and timers.
+It uses [async-io](https://github.com/stjepang/async-io) for this purpose, which is (arguably) minimal and async runtime agnostic.
+However, if `async-io` is not already in use by the rust program using this crate, it will automatically create a new background reactor thread internally.
+It would be better some day for `webrtc-unreliable` to be truly runtime agnostic, and not (indirectly) spawn a global background reactor thread, but this is currently waiting on a better async trait story.
+If this situation is problematic for you, please file an issue and I can move faster towards being truly runtime agnostic.

 ## Running the example

 In a terminal:

 ```
-$cargo run --example echo_server -- --data 127.0.0.1:42424 --http 127.0.0.1:8080 --public 127.0.0.1:42424
+$ cargo run --example echo_server -- --data 127.0.0.1:42424 --http 127.0.0.1:8080 --public 127.0.0.1:42424
 ```

 Then, using a web browser, go to 'http://127.0.0.1:8080/index.html'.
 Open the debug console, if everything is working correctly you should see messages being sent and received.

 Please note that if you are using Firefox, Firefox does not accept WebRTC connections to 127.0.0.1, so you may need to use a different IP address.

 ## Credit